voxpupuli/puppet-python/REFERENCE.md

 Data type: `Any`

-Pip --src parameter; if the requirements file contains --editable resources, this parameter specifies where they will be installed.
+Pip --src parameter to; if the requirements file contains --editable resources, this parameter specifies where they will be installed.
 See the pip documentation for more.

 Default value: `false`